 The Board Game

 The board represents the Latin Quarter (the fifth and sixth districts) of Paris.
-With the exception of the avenues on the banks of the Seine and those that border the Quarter, all the road spaces are removable.
-Beneath them you will find the design of an imaginary Paris where the beach has replaced the paving stones.
+Except for the avenues on the banks of the Seine and those that border the Quarter, all the road spaces are removable.
+Beneath them, you will find the design of an imaginary Paris where the beach has replaced the paving stones.
 To make the de-paving of the streets easier, a plastic lever has been provided with the game.

-In the month of May 1968 hundreds of slogans flowered on the walls of Paris.
+In May 1968 hundreds of slogans flowered on the walls of Paris.
 They became one of the most effective weapons of the movement.
 You will find one on the underside of each street space.

 Aim of the Game

-The aim of the Protester player is to lift up 20 street sections before daybreak (the end of the eighth turn).
-The aim of the Police player is to prevent that.
+The Protester player aims to lift 20 street sections before daybreak (the end of the eighth turn).
+The Police player aims to prevent that.

 If the Protester achieves their victory condition earlier in the game, the game ends immediately with their victory.
 If the Protester hasn’t achieved their victory condition by the end of the eighth turn the Police player is declared the winner.

 If at any time there is no Protester piece in play or due to appear as a reinforcement, the Police player gains an immediate victory.